StackGuardian/terraform-stackguardian-modules/stackguardian_private_runner/aws/README.md

 # StackGuardian Private Runner - AWS Module

+Deploy StackGuardian Private Runner infrastructure on AWS with auto-scaling capabilities and complete platform integration.

+## Overview

-This Terraform module deploys StackGuardian Private Runner infrastructure on AWS.
-It creates an auto-scaling group of EC2 instances that run StackGuardian runners with Lambda-based autoscaling, S3 storage backend for Terraform state, and complete StackGuardian platform integration.
+This Terraform module creates an auto-scaling group of EC2 instances that run StackGuardian runners with Lambda-based autoscaling, S3 storage backend for Terraform state, and complete StackGuardian platform integration.

-## Features
+### Features

 - **Auto-scaling Infrastructure**: EC2 instances with Lambda-based queue monitoring and scaling
 - **State Management**: Dedicated S3 bucket with encryption and versioning for Terraform state storage